remeliashirlley/Plethysmograph-Data-Acquisition-System/README.md

 VBA is used as a medium to store data and allow visualisation of the recorded data in Excel<br />

-> VBA macros perform the following actions:<br />
+> VBA macros perform the following actions:
-- Module1 automatically creates new sheet based on date and time<br />
+> - Module1 automatically creates new sheet based on date and time
-- Module2 iterates through the data to remove anomalies<br />
+> - Module2 iterates through the data to remove anomalies
-- Module3 plots the processed data as a chart for visualization<br />
+> - Module3 plots the processed data as a chart for visualization
-- Module4 calculates average heart by using the signal peaks as reference<br />
+> - Module4 calculates average heart by using the signal peaks as reference